g-leech/argmin-gravitas/pages/cv.md

 <br>

 * <time><a href="{{masksman}}">Masks V Mandates</a> (2021):</time>
-Journal-grade modern Bayesian workflow in PyMC3.
+Policy-grade modern Bayesian workflow in PyMC3.
 Probabilistic programming for epidemic modelling and effect estimation.
 End to end with data getters.

 <br>